robyrussell/oh-my-zsh/README.md

 <!-- prettier-ignore-start -->
 > [!NOTE]
-> You will many times see screenshots for a zsh theme, and try it out, and find that it doesn't look the same for you.
+> You will many times see screenshots for a zsh theme, try it out, and find that it doesn't look the same for you.
 >
 > This is because many themes require installing a [Powerline Font](https://github.com/powerline/fonts) or a
 > [Nerd Font](https://github.com/ryanoasis/nerd-fonts) in order to render properly.
 Without them, these themes